eX-Mech/mechkickoff/README.md

 3. Modify the collected abstracts by commenting the preamble and the `\begin{document}` and `\end{document}` statements.

-4. Include the abstract in the main document `kick-off.tex` as the talks will be given during the meeting.
+4. Include the abstracts in the main document `kick-off.tex` via the command `\input` according the the meeting schedule.

 ## Makefile
 A `Makefile` has been written for this template.
 The options are